 4. Restrictions on the right of peaceful assembly

 40. The right of peaceful assembly is not absolute.
 While the right may be limited, there is a presumption against restrictions.
 The onus is on the authorities to justify any restrictions, and where this onus is not met, article 21 is violated.
 Restrictions are not permissible unless they can be shown to have been provided for by law, and are necessary and proportionate to the permissible grounds for restrictions enumerated in article 21, and discussed below.
 The imposition of any restrictions should be guided by the objective of facilitating the right, rather than seeking unnecessary and disproportionate limitations to it.
-Restrictions should not be aimed at discouraging participation in assemblies, potentially causing a chilling effect.
+Restrictions should not be aimed at discouraging participation in assemblies, potentially causing a chilling effect and impairing the essence of the right.

 41. Where the imposition of restrictions on an assembly is contemplated, the authorities should, where appropriate, consider intermediate or partial restrictions, rather than viewing the choice as one between no intervention and prohibition.
 It is, moreover, often preferable to allow an assembly to take place and to decide afterwards whether measures should be taken regarding transgressions during the event, rather than to impose prior restraints in an attempt to eliminate all risks.